 By the act of accepting admission to Rider University, students acknowledge and agree to the following:

-- that they will be bound by and comply with all University standards and policies, including but not limited to, those standards and policies set forth in this catalog and in the student handbook (The Source).
+- that they will be bound by and comply with all University standards and policies, including but not limited to, those standards and policies set forth in this catalog and in The Student Code of Social Conduct.
 Primary and ultimate responsibility for knowing and conforming to these standards and policies and degree requirements resides with the individual student.